 If events from an integration with the same recipients exceed the rate specified in the Event Rate Filter, event flood control is triggered and the additional event requests are suppressed beneath the most recently processed event to which they correlate (the "parent" event).
 This is indicated on the Events report by a stacked icon with a running badge count of the number of suppressed events.

 When event flood control is triggered, the recipients who would otherwise have received a flood of event notifications receive a single notification from xMatters to inform them that an event flood was detected.
 They also receive periodic updates while the flood is ongoing.

 These 'Event flood detected' notifications are associated with system events initiated by xMatters, which you'll see listed in the Recent Events report.

 Notifications that xMatters sends to inform recipients that a flood has occurred or is ongoing include the following information:

 - The name of the communication plan and form used to create the event.

-- The name of the event flood control filter that triggered event suppression.
+- The name of the event flood control rule that triggered event suppression.

 - The time the first event was suppressed.

 - The total number of events that have been suppressed so far.

 - The event ID of the parent event.

 The notification includes the following response options:

 - Acknowledge: Stops notifying other users about the flood.

 - Close: Stops notifying all recipients and terminates the flood notification event.

 - Escalate: Stops notifying the current user and immediately escalates the event to the next scheduled recipient.

-As long as the flood continues to meet the conditions of the Event Rate filter, xMatters will initiate a new system event and send an updated version of the notification according to specified notification interval (by default, every 15 minutes, or for every 1000 suppressed events, whichever occurs first.
+As long as the flood continues to meet the conditions of the event flood control rule, xMatters will initiate a new system event and send an updated version of the notification according to specified notification interval (by default, every 15 minutes, or for every 1000 suppressed events, whichever occurs first).